mat-0/uk.thechels.cod/_pages/flood-warnings.md

 <!-- flood_marker starts -->
 - Flood alert: Upper Bristol Avon area
+- River levels remain high the Bristol Avon, Tetbury Avon, Sherston Avon, Dauntsey Brook due to rainfall.

-- This flood alert remains in place.
-Areas most at risk include low lying areas in Tetbury, Badminton, Brook End at Luckington, Corsham, Lacock and the road at Reybridge.
-Flooding is forecast to affect locations near the Bristol Avon, Tetbury Avon, Sherston Avon, Dauntsey Brook, with low lying land and roads expected to be most affected.
-River levels are now falling and we expect to remove this message in the next 24 hours.
-We are closely monitoring the situation and will update this message by 11:30AM on 13 December 2025, or as the situation changes.
+Flooding is forecast to affect locations near the Bristol Avon, Tetbury Avon, Sherston Avon, Dauntsey Brook, with low lying land expected to be most affected, particularly around the road at Reybridge.

+We are monitoring rainfall and river levels.
+More rainfall is forecast after the weekend so this alert may stay out for several days.
+Avoid using low lying footpaths and any bridges near local watercourses and do not attempt to walk or drive through flood water.

+Monitor local water levels and weather conditions.
+We urge all people to take care and not drive through flood water.

+This message will be updated by 11:30 AM on 14/12/2025, or as the situation changes.

 - Flood alert: River Churn and its tributaries
 - "High river levels may lead to flooding.
 Flooding remains possible.